dombrant/weather-app/README.md

 ## Synopsis

 Shows the weather forecast for the next five days.
-Built with React, OpenWeather, and Netlify Functions
+Built with React Hooks, Reach Router, OpenWeatherMap, and Netlify Functions.

 ## Contributors